Seeds of Peace

 Wolfgang in his Camino tee-shirt: “You’ll never walk alone” (photo credit Kurt)

-Actually Wolfgang is a very sick man.
+Actually Wolfgang was a very sick man.

 He set out alone on his pilgrimage after his doctor gave him six months to live.